Positivity criteria for log canonical divisors and hyperbolicity: Appendix: Proof of Remark

 Hence $\ell$ is a $\mathcal{D}$-rational curve having negative intersection with $K_X + D + \Gamma$.
 Indeed, recall that $X$ is $\Q$-factorial, so the intersections here make sense.
 Also, every intersection point $P$ of $\ell$ with other components of $D$ is in the smooth locus of $X$ and $D$ is of normal crossing at $P$ by the classification of dlt singularities $(X, D)$ (see \cite[Theorem 4.15 (1)]{KM}).

 Consider now the case that $\ell \not\subseteq D$.
-A simple check via the short but full classification of the dlt pair $(Z, \xi_*D)$ by Alexeev \cite[\S 3]{Ko} or equivalently \cite[Theorems 4.7 and 4.15]{KM} shows that $\ell$ is a rational curve homeomorphic to $\PP^1$ (whose inverse on the minimal resolution of $X$ is a tree of smooth rational curves) which meets $D$ at at most two points with the case of two points occurring only when $\xi(\ell)$ is a smooth point of $Z$ at which $\xi_*(D + \Gamma)$ is of normal crossing (see Case (1) of \cite[Theorem 4.15]{KM}).
-Thus $\ell$ is a $\mathcal{D}$-rational curve or $\mathcal{D}$-algebraic $1$-torus having negative intersection with $K_X + D + \Gamma$.
-We note that non-Cartier $D$ can and does occur in the two point case, at least locally, and it would be interesting to see if we can rule out this case via global considerations.
-These also follow from the proof of Claim \ref{lc} below.
+A simple check via the short but full classification of the dlt pair $(Z, \xi_*D)$ by Alexeev \cite[\S 3]{Ko} or equivalently \cite[Theorems 4.7 and 4.15]{KM} shows that $\ell$ is a rational curve homeomorphic to $\PP^1$ (whose inverse on the minimal resolution of $X$ is a tree of smooth rational curves) which meets $D$ at at most two points with the case of two points occurring only when $P_Z := \xi(\ell)$ is a smooth point of $Z$ at which $\xi_*(D + \Gamma)$ is of normal crossing (see Case (1) of \cite[Theorem 4.15]{KM}).
+By Claim \ref{2pt} below, the $(K_X + D + \Gamma)$-negative curve $\ell$ can not meet $D$ at two points.
+Thus $\ell$ meets $D$ at at most one point, so $\ell$ is a $\mathcal{D}$-rational curve.
+Remark \ref{PropD} (1) is proved.

-{\bf N.B.} This is where the Cartier-ness of $D$ would be required if we wanted to to deduce the nefness of $K_X + D + \Gamma$ just from the Mori hyperbolicity of $(X, D)$ (see Remark \ref{rPropD}).